yazeedbesher12/Tafada/README.md

-# A Digital Information Security Guide for Personalized
+# A Digital Information Security Guide for Personalized learning .
-Learning .
 is a comprehensive Arabic “Digital” platform for cybersecurity awareness, targeting nonspecialist community members across all age groups.
 The project delivers a final, functional Arabic product.
 The